How Much Wood Is Wasted In The US?

 Governments at various levels have recognized the need for improved wood waste management and have set targets and initiatives to address this issue.
 These government initiatives aim to increase recycling rates, promote the use of renewable energy from wood waste, and develop sustainable waste management practices.
 Technological advancements, such as improved wood processing technologies and material recovery facilities, will continue to contribute to wood waste reduction.
 Furthermore, industry collaboration and knowledge-sharing will drive innovation and the development of best practices in wood waste management.

-See also What Is The Best Wood To Avoid Termites?
+See also What Is The Most Environmentally Friendly Way To Dispose Of Wood?

 Conclusion